Recruitment and Retention Studio_Hero Image

 Community Engagement Recruitment and Retention Studio

 The CTSI Community Engagement Recruitment and Retention Studio embodies a key component of the CTSI Mutually Learning Tri-lateral Ecosystem i.e., (research enterprise, community, healthcare enterprise).
-Of note, the Studio also characterizes the CTSI core principle of Diversity, Equity, Inclusion and Access (DEI&A) towards advancing the health of our community through research and discovery; thus, optimizing the participation of underrepresented and underserved minority populations in the translational research process.
 Request a Consultation

 Staff Collaborate Conference Room

-Scholarly Rigor – to significantly enhance the generalizability of study results, improve population health, and explore differences across race, ethnicity, and ancestry
+Scholarly Rigor – to significantly enhance the generalizability of study results, improve population health, and explore differences across all populations.

 Meaningful Engagement – to ask people to participate rather than assume they are not interested or don’t meet the eligibility criteria